marigitkh/text-sum-comparison/README.md

 # Comparison of Text Summarization Methods

-For our final project for CS6120: NLP, we decided to compare several ways to summarize text.
+This project compares several NLP techniques to summarize text.

 We have the following models:
 - Sequence-to-Sequence LSTM (abstractive)